jeremypicavet/spring-cloud-stream-function-sample/README.md

 Source used in this sample is an **IntegrationFlow** provided by the project "spring-cloud-starter-stream-source-file".

-When dealing with files of few lines, it works as expected, even if an exception is thrown during the conversion, .
+When dealing with files of few lines, it works as expected, even if an exception is thrown during the conversion.

 As soon as we provide a file containing hundreds of lines, an exception is thrown and the stream stop.